magdziarek/oztrack/readme.md

     # Number of Rserve processes to run on each host
     org.oztrack.conf.numRConnections=4

-### Administering OzTrack
+### Administering ZoaTrack

-OzTrack defines a default admin user with the username/password "admin"/"oztrack".
+ZoaTrack defines a default admin user with the username/password "admin"/"oztrack".
-To log into OzTrack, click the 'Login' button at the top-right of screen.
+To log into ZoaTrack, click the 'Login' button at the top-right of screen.
 You should change the default admin password immediately by selecting 'Edit profile' from within the user menu at the top-right of screen.

-The admin user, unlike ordinary users in OzTrack, also has a 'Settings' link under the user menu;
+The admin user, unlike ordinary users in ZoaTrack, also has a 'Settings' link under the user menu;
-the settings page allows various aspects of the OzTrack application to be configured.
+the settings page allows various aspects of the ZoaTrack application to be configured.

 ### Installing external environmental layers

-The environmental data layers included in OzTrack come from external sources and are covered by specific licence agreements.
-Due to their large file size and licencing restrictions, layer files are not packaged with OzTrack and must be obtained under a new licence agreement by parties deploying their own instance of OzTrack.
-Note that OzTrack can be run without these layers but their associated menu items in the map interface won't do anything when clicked.
+The environmental data layers included in ZoaTrack come from external sources and are covered by specific licence agreements.
+Due to their large file size and licencing restrictions, layer files are not packaged with ZoaTrack and must be obtained under a new licence agreement by parties deploying their own instance of ZoaTrack.
+Note that ZoaTrack can be run without these layers but their associated menu items in the map interface won't do anything when clicked.

 #### GEBCO (bathymetry, elevation)